Operation Active Endeavour

 As the Alliance has refined its counter-terrorism role over the years, the operation’s remit has been extended and its mandate regularly reviewed.
 In addition to tracking and controlling suspect vessels to keep the seas safe, it now aims to build a picture of maritime activity in the Mediterranean.
 To do this, the ships conduct routine information approaches to various vessels in order to reassure and inform mariners on the efforts to keep the maritime community safe.

 The experience that NATO has accrued in Active Endeavour has given the Alliance unparalleled expertise in the deterrence of maritime terrorist activity in the Mediterranean Sea.
 This expertise is relevant to wider international efforts to combat terrorism and, in particular, the proliferation and smuggling of weapons of mass destruction, as well as enhanced cooperation with non-NATO countries and civilian agencies.
-Discussions are ongoing to transform OAE into a broader maritime security operation able to perform additional tasks.
+At the Warsaw Summit in July 2016, NATO leaders agreed the transition of OAE to a broader maritime security operation able to perform additional tasks.

 Being an Article 5 operation, Operation Active Endeavour initially involved member countries only.
 Some NATO members, mainly Greece, Italy, Spain and Turkey contribute directly to the operation with naval assets.
 Escort operations in the Straits of Gibraltar used to involve the use of fast patrol boats from northern European Allies Denmark, Germany and Norway.
 Spain also provides additional assets in the Straits.
 OAE relies heavily on the logistic support of Mediterranean NATO Allies.